William G. McGowan: Early life

 McGowan was born in Ashley, Pennsylvania, the third of five children.
 Bill was active in Ashley Boy Scouts and his troop which included his friends, Tim Klinges, Manus Cooney, Dave Cooney and George Frees, was one of the first group of Boy Scouts to go to Camp St. Andrew before it opened publicly in Tunkhannock, PA.

 Bill's brother, Monsignor Andrew J. McGowan eventually ran Camp St. Andrew.

 After graduating from Hanover High School Bill joined the US Army and served as a medic for two and a half years.
-After an honorable discharge from the military he attended King's College, Pennsylvania and received a degree in business and chemical engineering.
-He then attended Harvard Business School, graduating in 1954.
+(Note: The Hagley Museum's oral history-based account gives his service as three years and notes his participation in the Berlin Airlift.)
+After an honorable discharge from the military he attended King's College, Pennsylvania and received a degree in chemistry.
+He then attended Harvard Business School, graduating in 1954 as a Baker Scholar.
 After graduation from Harvard, McGowan began operating a consulting firm that specialized in rescuing troubled companies in the garment district of New York City.
 After a year of operation, his consulting agency branched out into venture capital.
 In the role of venture capitalist, McGowan dealt with firms developing ultrasonic cleaning technology and electro-mechanical devices.